 Paul began by telling the Athenians that God IS.
 Then he told them WHO God is.
 Then he closed this sermon by telling them WHAT God SAYS.
 He spoke the truth to them.
 He told them that judgment was coming and that this judgment was for all who do not repent.
 He made it clear that now was the day of salvation.
 God’s grace is past.
 God’s judgment is coming with His wrath.
 Repentance is required to be saved from it.
 Is this the gospel message most heard nowadays?
 No, it isn’t and that is tragic.

 Most who heard Paul that day laughed and scoffed and sneered.
 However, that is not the point.
 The majority always rejects these truths.
 Paul’s message was effective.

-I saw a book at Barnes and Noble on Saturday that was titled, Heaven’s Door is Open Wide.
+I saw a book at Barnes and Noble several years ago that was titled, Heaven’s Door is Open Wide.
 It proclaimed that the Church is huge and full of innumerable people who have come into the Kingdom through the “evangelism” of the seeker sensitive movement.
 However, if we examine the New Testament closely we do not see this sort of thing at all.
 In Athens there were some who heard the truth, believed and repented, but that was not the majority of whom heard that sermon.

 When we confront our culture like Paul did here with the truth we must not be surprised when the response of the majority is negative.
 We must not be discouraged when only a few believe and repent.
 There may even be times when it looks as if no one is responding.
 We must not give in to the pressures to compromise the truth in order to appeal to the flesh.
 No, we must preach the truth into the darkness knowing fully that the Holy Spirit will draw God’s people to the Saviour.